eclipse/mraa/docs/internals.md

 GPIOs are typically interfaced via sysfs because that's easier for us but we can also work with fast gpio.
 This is typically preffered to do mmap gpio access.
 This is however trickier and typically relies on lots of platform hooks.
-We do support by default to go hit /dev/mem or another device at specific addresses to toggle gpios which is how mmap access works on some boards.
+By default we support hitting /dev/mem or another device at specific addresses to toggle gpios which is how mmap access works on some boards.

 Note that in Linux gpios are numbered from ARCH_NR_GPIOS down.
 This means that if ARCH_NR_GPIOS is changed, the gpio numbering will change.
 In 3.18+ the